Airports Play Key Role in Canada’s North

 Permafrost Study at the Iqaluit International Airport

-Anne-Marie Leblanc, Permafrost Geoscientist with Natural Resources Canada (NRCan) and her team, in partnership with the Canada-Nunavut Geoscience Office and Laval University’s Centre for Northern Studies, recently conducted a joint research project on permafrost sensitivity and terrain conditions for the Iqaluit International Airport, which is currently undergoing major renovations.
+Anne-Marie Leblanc, Permafrost Geoscientist with Natural Resources Canada (NRCan) and her team, in partnership with the Canada-Nunavut Geoscience Office and Laval University’s Centre for Northern Studies, concluded a joint research project on permafrost sensitivity and terrain conditions for the Iqaluit International Airport.

 The Iqaluit International Airport is the transportation hub for the eastern Canadian Arctic.
 Built during the Second World War, it has been impacted since its construction by stability issues, such as thaw settlement.